-Subset residual information protection (FDP\RIP.1) [M4M-DESFire]
+Subset residual information protection (FDP_RIP.1) [M4M-DESFire]

-282 The TSF shall ensure that any previous information content of a resource is made unavailable upon the deallocation of the resource from the following objects: M4M-DESFire.
+The TSF shall ensure that any previous information content of a resource is made unavailable upon the deallocation of the resource from the following objects: M4M-DESFire.

-Subset access control (FDP\ACC.1) [APPLI\FWL]
+Subset access control (FDP_ACC.1) [APPLI_FWL]

-283 The TSF shall enforce the Protected Application Firewall Access Control Policy on the Protected Application code and data.
+The TSF shall enforce the Protected Application Firewall Access Control Policy on the Protected Application code and data.

-Security attribute based access control (FDP\ACF.1) [APPLI\FWL]
+Security attribute based access control (FDP_ACF.1) [APPLI_FWL]

-- 284 The TSF shall enforce the Protected Application Firewall Access Control Policy to objects based on the following: Protected Application code and data. - 285 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: Another application cannot read, write, compare any piece of data or code belonging to the Protected Application. - 286 The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: None. - 287 The TSF shall explicitly deny access of subjects to objects based on the following additional rules: - Another application cannot read, write, compare any piece of data or code belonging to the Protected Application. - 288 The following SFP Protected Application Firewall Access Control Policy is defined for the requirement "Security attribute based access control (FDP\ACF.1) [APPLI\FWL]": - 289 SFP\7: Protected Application Firewall Access Control Policy - Another application cannot read, write, compare any piece of data or code belonging to the Protected Application.
-Application Note:
+- The TSF shall enforce the Protected Application Firewall Access Control Policy to objects based on the following: Protected Application code and data. - The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: Another application cannot read, write, compare any piece of data or code belonging to the Protected Application. - The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: None. - The TSF shall explicitly deny access of subjects to objects based on the following additional rules: - Another application cannot read, write, compare any piece of data or code belonging to the Protected Application. - The following SFP Protected Application Firewall Access Control Policy is defined for the requirement "Security attribute based access control (FDP ACF.1) [APPLI FWL]": - 289 SFP_7: Protected Application Firewall Access Control Policy - Another application cannot read, write, compare any piece of data or code belonging to the Protected Application.

+Only one application can be protected by the LPU.
 When M4M is embedded, M4M is the (only) Protected Application.

-Static attribute initialisation (FMT\MSA.3) [APPLI\FWL]
+Static attribute initialisation (FMT MSA.3) [APPLI FWL]

-- 291 The TSF shall enforce the Protected Application Firewall Access Control Policy to provide restrictive default values for security attributes that are used to enforce the SFP. - 292 The TSF shall allow no subject to specify alternative initial values to override the default values when an object or information is created.
+- The TSF shall enforce the Protected Application Firewall Access Control Policy to provide restrictive default values for security attributes that are used to enforce the SFP. - The TSF shall allow no subject to specify alternative initial values to override the default values when an object or information is created.